shengyinshen/fisheye-vehicle-annotation/README.md

 2. When labeling the bottom rectangle of each vehicle, the order of the three vertices doesn't matter.
 You may either start from a vehicle's head then goes to its tail, or do it in the opposite way.
 3. If a vehicle is too small, you can use "Ctrl + scroll wheel" to zoom-in and zoom-out.
 4. If you accidentally mislabeled any of the vehicles, try right-click --> "Edit Polygons" and "Edit Label" to correct them.
-5. Sometimes it is hard to find the exact location of the vertices especially when the vehicles are too far away from the camera.
+5. Sometimes it is hard to find the exact location of the vertices particularly when the vehicles are too far away from the camera.
 Then, don't worry.
 If there are errors, just let them be.
 Such errors are acceptable, and the deep neural network will learn to tolerate them during the training process.
-6. Sometimes there could be bottom vertices that may have the same pixel location.
-If they do, you can either mark twice the same pixel location or makes a minor shift of your cursor on labeling them.
+6. Sometimes the bottom vertices may even have the same pixel location.
+If they do, you can either mark them with the same pixel location or makes a minor shift of your cursor when labeling them.
 7. The category label "others" refers to those special vehicles such as agricultural vehicles, bulldozers, cranes, etc.
 8. If you have any further questions, please contact Dr. Zhengxia Zou (zzhengxi@umich.edu).